Council District 7

 - Housing and Economic Development Committee

 - TIF 12 E. Berry Renaissance

 Shingleton and his wife, Cindy, have lived in Fort Worth for more than 23 years.
-They have three children and six grandchildren.
+They have three children and eight grandchildren.
 He is also a longtime Marshall for the Crowne Plaza Invitational at Colonial, and is now serving as vice chairman of the Marshalls.